 WHPS facilitate free monthly tours of the Drop Redoubt for people wishing to see the fort and learn a bit about its history and features from our own knowledgeable guides.

-Please note these are for Drop redoubt Fort only, we do not offer tours of the Grand Shaft staircase which is open for self guided tours as per our calendar page.
+Please note these are for Drop redoubt Fort only, we do not offer tours of the Grand Shaft staircase which is open for self guided visits as per our calendar page.

 Times The tours start at 1100 and 1400 and usually last for approximately 2.5 to 3 hours although you can choose to leave earlier if you wish.
 A volunteer will escort you back to the entrance door on request as the external door has to remain locked whilst on site for security reasons.